bonobonet/bonobonet.github.io/docs/credentials.md

 After contacting a network administrator you will be given two pieces of information, one of which will be your `sid` (server identifier) and another will be a so-called _"remote include"_ which will be used later in your configuration file.
+You will also be provided with a subdomain in `*.irc.bnet.eu.org` which will be for use with your node.